litunt/filters-ha/FiltersApp/README.md

 * config - configuration layer, provides configurations for application
 * controller - controller layer, accepts REST requests
-* domain - model layer, contains the structure of models used throughout the application
+* model - model layer, contains the structure of models (domains) used throughout the application
 * enums - holds enumerated value classes
 * exceptions - layer that contains exception handling objects
 * repository - layer with repository interfaces to get data from the database